Joiner Mover Leaver Controls: The IT Governance Gap That Creates Hidden Risk

 2. Privilege Accumulation

 Employees who move roles keep old permissions while gaining new ones, creating unnecessary admin access.
+Fast-moving businesses – especially those that are growing – need to implement rigour early and enforce it continually.

 3. Incident Confusion